Learn basic HTML formatting you can use to format content in your posts and pages …

 In this case, we want to create an author promo …

-Keep working in the Visual Editor screen until you have added all of the formatting you want to add to your author description …
+Keep working inside the Visual Editor tab until you have written your author bio …

-Congratulations … You have just created an author description for your posts and formatted it using basic HTML!
+Congratulations … You have just created an author bio for your posts and formatted it using basic HTML!

-To learn how to edit your profile settings, refer to this ”how to” article: How To Edit Your WordPress User Profile
+To learn how to edit your profile settings, refer to this tutorial: How To Edit Your WordPress User Profile

-As we’ve mentioned a number of times, you don’t have to know HTML to use WordPress, but it can be useful to know the basics of HTML.
+As you can see, you don’t need to know HTML to use WordPress, but it can be useful to have a little basic knowledge of HTML.

 HTML Tips For WordPress Users

-Tip #1 – If you plan to add more complex formatted elements to your content (e.g. pull quotes, multi-columned paragraphs, etc.) without learning HTML, you can use cut & paste HTML snippets …
+Tip #1 – If you plan to add more complex design elements to your content (e.g. pull quotes, review tables, etc.) without learning HTML, you can use cut & paste HTML snippets …

-Save time using cut & paste HTML tools
+Save time using cut & paste HTML resources

-Tip #2 (Advanced WordPress User): You can expand the function of your WordPress Content Editor using different WordPress plugins.
+Tip #2 (Advanced WordPress User): You can enhance the functionality of your WordPress Text Editor using a number of plugins.

 WordPress HTML lets you add custom HTML to both the post and page body and head sections.